indubitablement2/eos/README.md

   * No ship collision.
   * Depend on carrier to refill ammo and repair.
   * Infinitely produced by carrier for free.
-  * Moves like a plane with slow turn rate and lightning speed.
+  * Moves like a plane with poor turn rate and lightning speed.

 * Frigate:
   * ~4 light or 1 medium weapons.